NolanoOrg/nolano-org.github.io/index.md

 show_call_box: true
 ---

-# Nolano: Privacy first copilot to navigate the web.
+# Nolano:AI that runs on personal hardware.
-Say goodbye to aimless browsing and let our copilot take the wheel!.
+Open Source Privacy first AI that runs on personal hardware like laptops and phones.